 What do game developers say?

 3D video games, in turn, cost more.
-The development process, in this case, requires much more money.
+The mobile games creation process, in this case, requires much more money.
 It is necessary to hire a large team of developers and game designers and provide them with all the essential tools for creating a high-quality 3D video game.
 The top tools used for developing 3D games include Unity and Unreal Engine 4.